getAlby/hub/README.md

 ✅ `list_transactions`
 - ⚠️ offset and unpaid in request not supported
 - ⚠️ fees_paid in response not supported
+- ⚠️ unsettled and failed transactions will not be returned

 ❌ `multi_pay_invoice`